Bealby/grandpas-pocket-watch-shop/README.md

 - All fields of the form are required and necessary alerts will advise the user when fields are not filled in correctly.
-  Dropdown options are used where possible to make the form as easy to fill out as possible and also minimises input errors.
+  Dropdown options are used where possible to make the form as easy to fill out as possible and also minimise input errors.

 - For the date field a date picker calendar pops up allowing